knj20/stockAnalyzer/README.md

 #3- task is a single async operation allows : execute on other thread - retrurn result - producecontinuation - return exceptions
     -> Task.Run : queue on the thread pool for execution
 #4- ContinueWith : continuation executes on diff thread
+#5- CancellationToken keep track of a cancellation - task will not start if token marked as cancelled